PouryaMansouri/maktab98GroupProject/README.md

 - Implement Django Generic Views.
 - Add statistics and insights for the manager.
+- Implement manager-specific features using Django permissions in views and templates.
 - Improve the user interface and user experience.

 #### Frontend Magic ✨(60 points)